dhirajj14/illinois-tech-graduate-course-work/ITMO-544/week-06/README.md

 ## Important Instuctions

-**I my Install-env Script I am using git clone to to get the app.js and index.html whiche which are stored in github public repo due to authentication problem for time being**
+**In my Install-env Script I am using git clone to to get the app.js and index.html whiche which are stored in github public repo due to authentication problem for time being**

 **I am automaticall getting the s3 bucket name in app.js using the s3.listbucket fuction and scraping data from it.
 For me I have only one bucket so my next step is to as user to confirm the bucket name**